As Covid-19 hospitalizations increase, a greater number of Americans are deciding to get vaccinated - Local News 8

 By Travis Caldwell, CNN

-The alarming rise in Covid-19 cases and hospitalizations has impacted one important indicator in a positive way — new US Centers for Disease Control and Prevention data showed Thursday that more than one million doses of the vaccine were administered in a day.
+With an alarming rise in Covid-19 cases and hospitalizations, more Americans recently made the decision to get vaccinated than in the last six weeks.

-It marked the first time since early July that the single-day change in doses has topped one million, and the average pace of those initiating vaccination is more than 70% higher than one month ago.
+More than one million doses of the vaccine were administered in a day, new US Centers for Disease Control and Prevention data showed Thursday, marking the first time since early July that the single-day change in doses has topped one million.
+The average pace of those initiating vaccination is more than 70% higher than one month ago.

 Reflecting a growing awareness of the urgency to vaccinate the public, two states which have lagged the rest of the nation — Oklahoma and Louisiana — are outpacing the national average, White House Covid-19 Response Team Chief of Staff Asma Mirza said.